amethon/www/_reflections/journal2.md

 I was overjoyed to receive a letter from Dr. Hernandez today, in which she expressed a desire to visit me in Paris and discuss the results of our expedition in more detail.
 It is always a pleasure to spend time with such a brilliant and fascinating woman, and I cannot wait to see her again and continue our discussions about the deep sea and its mysteries.

 In the coming days and weeks, I will be busy preparing for the publication of my work and planning for Dr. Hernandez's visit.
-But I know that the memories of my Wonders of Abyssopelagia will stay with me forever, and I am already planning my next voyage of discovery.
+But I am certain that the memories of my voyage to Abyssopelagia will remain with me forever, and I am already planning my next voyage of discovery.
 The ocean is a vast and uncharted realm, full of wonders and mysteries that we have only just begun to explore.
 I cannot wait to see what else it has in store for us.

 Until next time,